Biomedical innovation, preserving global health

-The United States leads the world in biomedical industry, but unless we protect the environment for biomedical innovation, the country may fall behind.
+The United States leads the world in biomedical industry, but unless we protect the environment for biomedical innovation, the country’s lead may vanish.
 A recent study conducted by the Milken Institute found that reducing barriers to biomedical innovation in our country will help maintain our global leadership in this industry and secure jobs while making much-needed forward progress.
-The study, titled "The Global Biomedical Industry: Preserving U.S. Leadership," found there are several actions at the state and national levels that would improve the environment for biomedical innovation and help us retain our leadership in this era of heightened global competition.
+The study, titled "The Global Biomedical Industry: Preserving U.S. Leadership," suggests several actions at the state and national levels to improve the environment for biomedical innovation: